Home / The Gospel of Sri Ramakrishna / Volume 1 /

 The Brahmo devotees looked wistfully at the Master.
 Gradually he came

-back to sense consciousness; but the divine intoxication still lingered.
-He
+back to sense consciousness; but the divine intoxication still

 said to himself in a whisper: "Mother, why have You brought me here?